NCAR/marbl-solutions/README.md

-# Earth System Model (ESM) Solutions
+# MARBL Solutions

-Repository to host deployment of Earth System Model diagnostics.
+Repository to host deployment of Earth System Model diagnostics related to MARBL.